Face to Face with Isis

 Stacey accompanies 23-year-old former Isis sex slave Shireen as she returns to where she was imprisoned by Isis in Mosul, before they come face to face with Isis in jail.

 One year on from her first visit, Stacey Dooley returns to Iraq to seek justice for the young women whose lives have been changed forever by Isis.
-In a journey like never before, Stacey joins Shireen, a 23 year-old Yazidi woman who was held as a sex slave for over two years by Isis.
+Stacey joins Shireen - a 23-year-old Yazidi woman who was held as a sex slave for over two years by Isis.

 Shireen managed to escape while enslaved in Mosul, but many Yazidi woman like her haven't and remain in captivity.
 Shireen is going in search of justice - and she's taking Stacey with her.

 Shireen travels with Stacey back to Mosul, the self-declared capital of Isis in Iraq, to revisit the places where she was held captive.
 In east Mosul, they find the house where Shireen was imprisoned and sexually abused by a leading Isis executioner for months.
 But it's the old city of Mosul, where Shireen finally managed to escape Isis, that means the most to her.

 With a military escort, the pair travel into the heart of the old city, where Isis made their last stand in a devastating and brutal battle.
 Here, Isis militants are still being hunted and bombs litter the street.